 Lake Miltona is also home of the elusive Muskellunge, the fish of 1,000 casts.
 Anglers come from all around, throwing large ominous-looking baits for hours on end in hope of witnessing one of Miltona's monsters.
 Many bass anglers have talked of a dark shadowy creature chasing their baits back to the boat then vanishing into the depths.
 Muskies spawn in April or May when water temps reach 48 to 55 degrees and the season opens in early June.

 Muskie anglers often carry a wide variety of lures including bucktails, jerk baits and soft plastics.
 Low light conditions are supreme times for targeting muskies so early morning and evening hours are great times to fish.
-A 7 ft.-8 ft. medium-heavy bait casting rod equipped with a high gear ratio bait casting reel will handle most fishing situations.
+A 7 ft.-9 ft. medium-heavy bait casting rod equipped with a high gear ratio bait casting reel will handle most fishing situations.
 A braided line ranging from 50 lb.-80 lb. test is also necessary for landing these freshwater beasts.
 Performing a figure-eight motion with your bait before pulling it out of the water will significantly increase your chances of landing this elusive fish and this technique also creates exciting boatside strikes.
 Lake Miltona's deep holes and large forage base provides trophy habitat for Muskies of more than 50".
 But, to protect this prize fish, we ask that you consider a catch-and-release policy - after taking plenty of photos of course!
-For more information on lake Miltona and our fishery click here.

 So whether you are on a quest for the beast or just looking to fill your stringer with eaters, Viking Bay is your destination on Lake Miltona.